tomhendra/courses/14-fem-beginner/2-getting-started-with-javascript-v2/README.md

      * Immediately after we call setTimeout(), the ask() function has finished, so we
      * would assume that any variables created within the scope of ask() would get garbage collected.
      * But the timer is still waiting for 100ms with the function called waitASec in its memory,
-     * and waitASec is referencing question, and as a result of that it keeps that scope alive.
+     * and waitASec is referencing question, and as a result it keeps that scope alive to
-     * That magic, is called closure.
+     * preserve access to the question variable.
+That magic, is called closure.
      * It is said that "the waitASec function has closure over the question variable".
      */